m3rcury02/React_Ecom/README.md

 ## Tech Stack
 For this project, I tried my best to stick with a vanilla implementation.
-I used React.JS for the frontend framework
+I used React.JS for the frontend framework,
 For CSS I used TailwindCSS

 ## Features